Exclusive: Tesla in talks with China's EVE for low-cost battery supply deal - sources

 The talks are advanced and the Palo Alto, California-based company is seeking to finalise the partnership in the third quarter, said two of the people.

+Shares of the Chinese battery firm jumped more than 10per cent in afternoon trade on Friday following the Reuters report about the talks.

-All sources declined to be named as the discussions are private.
+All sources declined to be identified as the discussions are private.
 Tesla and EVE did not reply to Reuters requests for comment.

+Tesla CEO Elon Musk said this year the company was shifting standard range cars to an iron cathode due to concerns about the supply of nickel for scaling up battery production.

+The talks come as Tesla faces growing competition from Chinese rivals such as Nio and Li Auto, as well as mounting cost pressure.

 (Reporting by Zhang Yan in Shanghai and Julie Zhu in Hong Kong; Additional reporting by Yilei Sun; Editing by Miyoung Kim and Edwina Gibbs)